 Here’s the schedule:

 We’re Rich and Celeste.
-We live in Iowa.
-We’ve been married for eight years and have three beautiful children.
+We’ve been married for nine years and have three beautiful children.

 Originally this blog was intended to be written as couple, but has now been mostly taken over by the more female side of the couple-ship.
 But I assure you, the male side of the ship is still full of marital wisdom and wit and will be sure to steer us all to marital bliss as soon as he finishes his dissertation.
 Right captain??